 A business coach is a great asset to have when it comes to improving the operation and growth of a business.
 They can provide invaluable advice and guidance to help alleviate some of the burdens on owners, making their journey easier and more enjoyable.
 Business coaches are versatile in the services they offer, so whether you're running a small local business or an international company, they can help you reach your goals.
 Business advisors act as trainers and mentors, teaching you the skills you need to succeed in your business.

 They also serve as a source of information should you ever have any questions about what you need to do.
-A big part of a business coach's job is to learn everything he can about each company and owner he works with and to develop a strategy that uniquely adapts to the specific characteristics of each situation.
-You'll want to be prepared for your consultation by thinking about the questions you should ask a business advisor ahead of time.
+A big part of a business coach's job is to learn everything they can about each company and owner they work with and to develop a strategy that uniquely adapts to the specific characteristics of each situation.
+Before meeting with your coach, it's important to think about the questions you should ask them ahead of time.
 The best business coaches combine real-world business experience with coaching skills, such as active listening and the ability to ask powerful questions.

 They also work to help you be more productive, make your work easier and manage your business, helping you achieve all aspects of your vision for your company.
 A study by Hay Group showed that 40% of Fortune 500 companies use business advice to train and develop their executives.
 It's important to research how a coach has dealt with a failed business or a failed job in order to get an idea of how they will help you with any bumps along the way.
 There are several different labels that business coaches can use to describe their services, one of them being a small business coach.